-I have some more designs I’ll publish this week (and a new machine for cutting) but in the mean time here are just a few designs to wet your appetite.
+Here are just a few designs to wet your appetite.
 Also there is a version 2 of the machine above I will post video the next time I use it.
 I will also detail the software as requested in the comments.

 Feel free to subscribe to my newsletter for updates on this and other projects.

 Long live reuse.
 And Cardboard.

 Okay, before I get all hot and heavy into box designs I wanted to bring forward the ideal situation of finding the right box.
 Below I’m shipping some rubber-power planes and gliders.
 Wohoo, what a thrill, I have the perfect box.

 Most boxes are taped shut.
 This is okay for shipping a product on a pallet (where most small boxes come from).
 But when it comes to mailing.
 This isn’t a good system.
 The trick is to not only glue the top but to open the bottom and glue it too.